paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 -   After conclusion, we update pending statements.
     -   We now know our statements and theirs.
     -   Pending statements are those we know locally that the remote node does not.

+#### Alternative Paths Through The Topology

+-   Nodes should send a `BackedCandidateAcknowledgement(CandidateHash,
+    StatementFilter)` notification to any peer which has sent a manifest, and the candidate has been acquired by other means.
+    -   This keeps alternative paths through the topology open.
+        -   For the purpose of getting additional statements that come later, but not after the candidate has been posted on-chain.
+        -   This is mostly about the limitation that the runtime has no way for block authors to post statements that come after the parablock is posted on-chain and ensure those validators still get rewarded.
+        -   Technically, we only need enough statements to back the candidate and the manifest + request will provide that.
+But more statements might come shortly afterwards, and we want those to end up on-chain as well to ensure all validators in the group are rewarded.
+        -   For clarity, here is the full timeline:

+            -   candidate seconded
+            -   backable in cluster
+            -   distributed along grid
+            -   latecomers issue statements
+            -   candidate posted on chain
+            -   really latecomers issue statements

 ## Cluster Module